15 Afrocentric Wall Art Ideas for a Modern Living Room

 The most personal and visually rich option of all: a wall that mixes art, texture, and objects into something that feels truly curated.
 A canvas print beside a woven wall hanging beside a small sculptural accent beside a framed photograph.
 Different heights, different textures, the same soul.

 This is the Afrohemian approach — layered, collected, warm, and unmistakably personal.
-It takes longer to build but rewards every minute of the effort.
-It is the wall that guests photograph.
+It takes longer to build but rewards every minute.
+It is the wall guests photograph.
 The wall that feels like you.

-Start your mixed media wall with this colorful macrame leaf wall hanging as your anchor texture piece — the terracotta, teal, and cream tones work beautifully with afrocentric prints and sculptural accents layered alongside it over time.
+Start this look: colorful macramé leaf wall hanging on Amazon makes a perfect anchor texture piece — the terracotta, teal, and cream tones layer beautifully with afrocentric prints and sculptural accents over time.

 Frequently Asked Questions About Afrocentric Wall Art